xebialabs-community/xlr-openshift-plugin/README.md

 This document descripts the functionality provide by the `xlr-openshift-plugin`

 ## Overview
-This module offers tasks to apply Ansible playbooks on a remote hosts.
+This module offers tasks to configure and manage workflows using OpenShift.

 ## Requirements